 Leveraging an “agility at scale” theme, the brand used cube-shaped pods and an interactive touch screen “agility cube” to offer immersive, technology-themed storytelling experiences and case studies, with topics like “Unraveling the complex world of music royalties.”
 We were also hoping to spot that Watson-powered beer personalization experience, but this is MWC not SXSW, so c’est la vie (Agency: George P. Johnson).

 Given its mobile payment offerings, Visa’s presence at MWC made sense, and its booth didn’t disappoint.
 Natural woods and a living wall helped balance technological components, like a vehicle installation featuring real Bentley parts connected to a tablet that offered a glimpse at how connected cars and mobile apps will simplify parking payments in the future in large cities.
-There was also a mobility experience combining several modes of transportation to showcase a single mobility system, private meeting rooms and an intelligent vending machine that let (pre-enrolled) attendees “pay” for chocolate via facial recognition.
+There was also a mobility experience combining several modes of transportation to showcase a single mobility system, private meeting rooms and an intelligent vending machine that let (pre-enrolled) attendees “pay” for chocolate via facial recognition (Agency: Freeman).

 Although Android occupied a large, indoor booth designed for private meetings, it was the brand’s full courtyard takeover that quickly captured our attention.
 Taking up a vast outdoor space between two exhibit halls, Android’s footprint was a welcome retreat from the bright lights and buzz of the show floor.